Gain skills in financial analysis that will give you the knowledge and tools to take the next steps in your career with a Certificate in Finance.

 Offered every fall semester; prerequisites: FINC 501, STAT 501, ACCT 515

 Within the context of data analytics, this course teaches students to manage information as a strategic asset with the potential to create significant business value.
 Students will be exposed to various approaches to managing the capture, retention and disposition of information.
 Special emphasis will be placed on the legal/regulatory, ethical, risk management and cybersecurity requirements of managing information.
 Topics include the role of information systems in an organization, information systems governance (which is designed to ensure that IT investments create organizational value), data governance (which seeks to ensure that organizational data meet the standards for quality data), and strategies for identifying measurable sources of ROI.
-Offered in an online modality every summer semester; prerequisites: None
+Offered in an online modality every fall semester; prerequisites: None